 and calls into play forefoot flex grooves in the sole to assist with flexibility.
 Already lightweight, any agility gained help make it a rockstar of a shoe garnering mostly positive feedback.

 is well supported and the laces help keep the foot from shifting on the run.
-Many reviewers felt pleased with the security of fit of this shoe and that it allowed them to navigate courses confidently.
+Many reviewers felt pleased with the security of fit of this shoe and said that it allowed them to navigate courses confidently.

-issue should appreciate as comfortable.
+issue should appreciate it as comfortable.

 As a great example of the quality for which Puma

 is well known, the Ignite v2 is a solid running (or even racing) shoe.
 If you have narrower feet, no issues with pronation, and a need for speed, the PUMA Ignite v2 may be the shoe for you.
 In the lower end of the running shoe price range and still available in an assortment of colors, this shoe can take you the distance.